FIVE FROM FINLAND: Bikes

 Get rolling with these Finnish approaches to the velocipede.

-This Finnish high-end bicycle producer boasts a growing range of two-wheelers, such as cross-country, trail, enduro, downhill and urban models.
+This Jyväskylä-based high-end bicycle producer boasts a growing range of two-wheelers including cross-country, trail, enduro, downhill and urban models.
 Each goes to great lengths to provide a superior riding experience.

-According to Timo Hyppönen, the founder of Pelago, making stylish city bikes is not just about making money, it’s also about the desire to represent cycling and enhancing the cycling experience for customers.
-He also demonstrated a dash of Finnish humility when describing the appeal of these very popular bikes.
+For Pelago, making stylish city, active and all-road bikes is not just about making money, it’s also about the desire to represent cycling and enhancing the cycling experience for consumers.

 Looking for more good news?
 Subscribe to our newsletter